yawok/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-#C - More functions, more nested loops
+# more n functions and nested loops